Teaching hydrology with airGRteaching

 Manual calibration

-In the airGRteaching GUI, it is possible to test different parameter set of the GR rainfall-runoff models and to estimate the performance of each tested parameter sets in order to perform a manual calibration.
-A classical way to do so through the airGRteaching GUI is to pick an objective function in the table showing the criteria values on the right, to activate the “Show previous simulations (Qold)” button, and to modify parameter values little by little until the simulation and the criterion are satisfying.
+In the airGRteaching GUI, it is possible to test different parameter sets of the GR rainfall-runoff models and to estimate the performance of each tested parameter set in order to perform a manual calibration.
+A classical way to do so through the airGRteaching GUI is to pick an objective function in the table showing the criteria values on the right, to activate the “Show previous simulations (Qold)” button, and to modify parameter values little by little until the simulation and the criterion are satisfactory.

 Note that the manual calibration of model parameters is facilitated using the airGRteaching graphical user interface launched by the ShinyGR() function.